ShakMR/jo-learn/README.md

   - Linux: choose your own.
 I go with *Terminator*.
   - MacOS: choose your own.
 I go with *iTerm*.
 - Node and NPM.
 You can see the instructions on how to get this [here](https://lmgtfy.com/?q=install%20nodejs)
 - GIT.
-This is optional as you can do the tutorial from beginning to the end without know what the git is GIT.
+This is optional as you can do the tutorial from beginning to the end without know what-the-git is GIT.
   - I might include an optional chapter at the end.
+  - Or maybe you can follow [this tutorial](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/) to start with:

 ### Let's get started